chessnutech/EasyLinkSDK/README.md

 1. Turn the chessboard on.
 2. Connect your computer directly to the board via a wired USB cable
-   - Unfortunatley, a wireless connection via BLE (Bluetooth Low Energy) seems not to work yet.
+   - Unfortunately, a wireless connection via BLE (Bluetooth Low Energy) seems not to work yet?
 3. Run `just run main` (or directly `build/src/Debug/main`) to run the main application.